NES / Famicom Architecture

 Image

-Super Mario Bros.
-2. Nametable setup for vertical scrolling (horizontal mirroring).
+In this level of Super Mario Bros.
+2, the Nametable is set up for vertical scrolling (horizontal mirroring).

 Image

-Super Mario Bros.
-3. Mario can run and fly, so the PPU needs to scroll diagonally.
-Notice the right edge showing the wrong colour palette!
-The left edge has a mask applied.
+With Super Mario Bros.
+3, Mario can run and fly.
+Thus, the PPU needs to scroll diagonally.
+Notice the right edge is showing the wrong colour palette, and the left edge has a mask applied.

-Some games require the main character to move vertically – thus the nametable will be set up with horizontal mirroring.
-Other games need their character to move left and right, and so use vertical mirroring instead.
+Some games require the main character to move vertically; therefore, the nametable is set up with horizontal mirroring.
+Other games need their character to move left and right, and so implement vertical mirroring instead.

-Either type of mirroring will allow the PPU to update background tiles without the user noticing: there is plenty of space to scroll while new tiles are being rendered at a distance.
+Either type of mirroring allows the PPU to update background tiles without the user noticing, as there is ample of space to scroll while new tiles are being rendered at a distance.

-But what if the character wants to move diagonally?
-The PPU can scroll in any direction, but without extra VRAM, the edges are forced to share the same colour palette (remember that tiles are grouped in blocks).
+But what happens if the character needs to move diagonally?
+The PPU can scroll in any direction; however, without extra VRAM, the edges are forced to share the same colour palette (remember that tiles are grouped in blocks).

-This is why some games like Super Mario Bros.
-3 show strange graphics at the right edge of the screen while Mario moves (the game is set up for vertical scrolling) [31].
-It’s possible that they needed to minimise the hardware cost per cartridge (as this game has already a powerful mapper installed).
+This explains why some games like Super Mario Bros.
+3 show strange graphics at the right edge of the screen while Mario moves (the game is set up for vertical scrolling) [35].
+It’s possible that they needed to minimise the hardware cost per cartridge, as this game already bundles a powerful mapper.

-As an interesting fix: the PPU allowed developers to apply a vertical mask on top of tiles, effectively hiding part of the glitchy area.
+As an interesting fix: the PPU allowed developers to apply a vertical mask on top of tiles, effectively concealing part of the glitchy area.

 Tile-Swapping